 Every company is a software company.

-In addition to in-house built, custom applications, for pretty much every new box or technology an enterprise brings in, it is likely producing new data (DB records, logs) which is the 'raw material' for widening the detection surface.
+In addition to in-house built, custom applications, for pretty much every new technology an enterprise brings in, it is likely producing new telemetry which is the 'raw material' for widening the detection surface.

 Given the amount of non-standard data types and distinct threat models or different priorities seen in enterprise environment, it comes as no surprise that organizations should not rely on vendors to come up with ways to leverage that data for detection.

 In other words, it's rather naive to assume or expect that a set of out of the box rules shipped with a product (aka canned content) will be able to fulfill even the basic needs when it comes to detection coverage.

 SIEM as a development platform

 If you follow closely what's going on within #blueteams and #threathunting related forums (Twitter, Slack, etc), it's easy to notice a clear practice being built on top of regular security engineering (device tuning, etc).